top of page

 History...

-You enter the village of the Sicani after turning around the artificial lake and from here continue towards the Monte Carcaci Nature Reserve to reach Castronovo di Sicilia, the geographical center of the Magna Via.
-The route from here follows the course of the Platani river, passing through Cammarata and San Giovanni Gemini, until it cuts the railway, the state road and climbs towards the fortress of Sutera.
-Under the bulk of San Paolino the road continues touching the rural villages of Campofranco, Milena and Racalmuto and reaches the center of Grotte, a small town in the Agrigento area.
+After circling the artificial lake, the path enters the territory of the Sicani people, continuing to the Monte Carcaci Nature Reserve and reaching Castronovo di Sicilia, the geographical heart of the Magna Via.
+From there, the route follows the Platani river, passing through Cammarata and San Giovanni Gemini, before intersecting with the railway and the state road, and ascending towards the fortress of Sutera.
+Below the massif of San Paolino, the road extends through the rural villages of Campofranco, Milena, and Racalmuto, eventually arriving in Grotte, a quaint town in the Agrigento province.

-The last stages lead us to overcome the Platani and reach the mining village of Comitini and Aragona to finish with the center of Joppolo Giancaxio.
-The last stretch of countryside reaches the imposing fortress of Agrigento, its Athenian cliff and overlooks the Mediterranean sea and the Valley of the Temples. "(Source: official site)
+The final segments of the journey lead over the Platani river to the mining towns of Comitini and Aragona, culminating at the center of Joppolo Giancaxio.
+The concluding stretch of countryside unveils the majestic fortress of Agrigento, its Athenian cliff, and offers a panoramic view of the Mediterranean Sea and the Valley of the Temples.

 The stages